Predicting large scale cosmological structure evolution with generative adversarial network-based autoencoders: Setup

-\subsubsection{Training Data}
+\subsubsection{Training data}

+The individual data were built in the following way: each (2D or 3D) snapshot is first made into a discrete density map ($256\times256$ or $256\times256\times256$, respectively).
+For the 3D data, these were constructed following a crude nearest grid point (NGP) procedure with subsequent smoothing using a Gaussian filter with a standard deviation of 3 pixels.
+This smoothing reduces sharp discontinuities in the raw density field that arise from coarse binning noise.
+The 2D data were built using a Delaunay tessellation field estimator (DTFE, \cite{aragoncalvo2020smooth}).
+They were subsequently log-transformed for compatibility with the neural network.
+The choice for the 3D data was made for simplicity, but further work would likely benefit from using more accurate interpolation schemes such as the 2D data's DTFE, cloud-in-cell, triangular-shaped cloud \citep{hockney2021computer}, or simplex-in-cell \citep{Abel2012Tracing,Hahn2012New}.

-Individual data are built in the following way: each ($2D$ or $3D$) snapshot is made into a discrete ($256\times256$ or $256\times256\times256$, respectively) density map which is subsequently smoothed and log-transformed for compatibility with the neural network.
-From these, smaller sub-arrays (of side $50 Mpc/h$ and $128$ pixels for $2D$ and $25 Mpc/h$ and $64$ voxels for $3D$) are extracted to make up the training sets.
+From these data, smaller sub-arrays (of side $50 \textrm{Mpc}/h$ and $128$ pixels for 2D and $25 \textrm{Mpc}/h$ and $64$ voxels for 3D) were extracted to make up the training sets.
 This gives us respectively $~5.10^8$ and $~8.10^8$ possible sub-arrays.
-Given this high number of possibilities and the redundancy within them, we do not reason in terms of epochs for training time where one epoch corresponds to the network processing the entire training set.
-Instead we quantify training time in terms of gradient updates performed on data batches (of size $200$ in our case), with each training batch randomly selected from all possible sub-arrays.
+Given this high number of possibilities and the redundancy among them, we did not reason in terms of epochs for the training time (where one epoch corresponds to the network processing the entire training set).
+Instead, we quantified the training time in terms of gradient updates performed on data batches (of size $200$ in our case), with each training batch randomly selected from all possible subarrays.

-In a second part of our work, we additionally provide the density fields' associated velocity fields as input for the $3D$ case.
-We follow a similar approach as the density field to build the velocity field.
-Dividing the snapshot space into $3\times256\times256\times256$ voxels, we compute three 3D averaged velocity fields for each direction (x, y, z), by summing the velocities of the particles in each voxel and dividing the sum by the number of particles.
-Inspecting the resulting cubes, we find that cosmic structures are visually apparent without need for log-transformation.
-Thus we simply apply a normalization of voxel values:
+In a second part of our work, we additionally provided the density fields' associated velocity fields as input for the 3D case.
+To build the velocity field, we followed a similar approach to our consideration of the density field.
+Dividing the snapshot space into $3\times256\times256\times256$ voxels, we computed three 3D averaged velocity fields for each direction (x, y, and z), by summing the velocities of the particles in each voxel and dividing the sum by the number of particles.
+Upon inspecting the resulting cubes, we find that cosmic structures are visually apparent without need for log-transformation.
+Thus, we can simply apply a normalization of voxel values,

-Where $v'$ is the new velocity and N is fixed such that $|v'|_{max}\lesssim1$.
-This done, we apply the same smoothing as for the 3D density to obtain our final three $256\times 256\times 256$ velocity fields for each (x, y and z) direction.
+Here, $v'$ is the new velocity and N is fixed such that $|v'|_{max}\lesssim1$.
+Next, we can apply the same smoothing as for the 3D density to obtain our final three $256\times 256\times 256$ velocity fields for each (x, y, and z) direction.
+By combining the density field with the velocity fields constructed in this way, we can construct an array of size $256\times 256\times 256\times 4 $ and use it to extract smaller arrays of size $64\times 64\times 64\times 4$.